fartinmartin/extendscript-ui/examples/basic/README.md

 > [!NOTE]
 > TypeScript should be pinned to version `5.4.5`, which is the latest version with `target: "es3"` support, see https://github.com/microsoft/TypeScript/issues/51909.
 For more information on why we need to target ES3 for ExtendScript, check out HyperBrew's article on [Building Adobe Scripts](https://hyperbrew.co/blog/building-adobe-scripts/).

-Additionally, in order to include `extendscript-ui` code in the output `.jsx` Rollup requires `@rollup/plugin-node-resolve`, see [Rollup docs](https://rollupjs.org/troubleshooting/#warning-treating-module-as-external-dependency).
+Additionally, in order to include `extendscript-ui` code in the `.jsx` output, Rollup requires `@rollup/plugin-node-resolve`, see [Rollup docs](https://rollupjs.org/troubleshooting/#warning-treating-module-as-external-dependency).

-To get full type support for our host app, (e.g. for things like After Effect's `alert()`) we've installed `types-for-adobe`, and updated our `tsconfig.json`:
+Finally, to get full type support for our host app, (e.g. for things like After Effect's `alert()`) we've installed `types-for-adobe`, and updated our `tsconfig.json`:

 <!-- prettier-ignore -->
 ```jsonc